temporalio/docker-compose/README.md

 docker-compose up
 ```

-> ⚠️ If you are on an M1 Mac, you need to use Temporal v1.12. `git reset 0e68621 --hard` should get you there.
-We aim to officially support ARM images soon.
+> ⚠️ If you are on an M1 Mac, note that Temporal v1.12 to v1.14 had fatal issues with ARM builds. v1.14.2 onwards should be fine for M1 Macs.

 After the Server has started, you can open the Temporal Web UI in your browser: [http://localhost:8088](http://localhost:8088).